pivotal/docs-tap/getting-started/run-spring-boot-native-images.hbs.md

 ## <a id="spring-boot-3"></a>Requirements for your Spring Boot application

-To compile your Spring Boot applications into native images using GraalVM on Tanzu Application Platform, they have to use Spring Boot 3 and Java 17 as a minimum.
+To compile your Spring Boot applications into native images using GraalVM on Tanzu Application Platform, they must use Spring Boot 3 and Java 17 as a minimum.
 VMware recommends that you use the latest version of Spring Boot 3.
 To learn more about turning your Spring Boot applications into GraalVM native images in general, see the [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#native-image).

 Running Spring Boot applications as native images using GraalVM independent of Tanzu Application Platform might require some manual work to make your application work correctly when compiled to a native image.
-Changes go from avoiding use of patterns like Reflection to implementing compiler Hints.
+Changes go from avoiding use of patterns like reflection to implementing compiler hints.
 Therefore, VMware recommends that you make your application ready to run as a native image from the beginning and run extensive tests before trying to run them as native images on the platform.
 To confirm Spring Boot support for native testing, see the